ctrf-io/ai-test-reporter/README.md

 You will be responsible for any charges incurred from using your selected OpenAI model.
 Make sure you are aware of the associated cost.

+A message is sent to OpenAI for each failed test.

 ### Options

 `--model`: OpenAI model to use (default: gpt-3.5-turbo).